parking-data-standards/apds-sandbox/index.md

     <img src="https://sandbox.parking-data-standards.org/assets/images/intro/apdslogo.png" width="150px" height="120px">
 </p>

+> This site is work in progress.
+> For the time being, please allow incomplete items and make sure to revisit every now and then to check for updates.

 ## About APDS
 ### APDS: Context, Motivation
 A few years back, the [International Parking &amp; Mobility Institute (**IPMI**)](https://ipmi.parking-mobility.org), the [British Parking Association (**BPA**)](https://www.britishparking.co.uk), and the [European Parking Association (**EPA**)](https://www.europeanparking.eu) formed a not-for-profit organization with the mission to develop, promote, manage, and maintain a uniform global standard that will allow organizations to share parking data across platforms worldwide: **APDS**, the [Alliance for Parking Data Standards](https://www.allianceforparkingdatastandards.org).